superjoe2000/workshop-iac-bicep-labs/labfiles/Day 1/Module 5 Using Modules in a Bicep Template/Lab02/readme.md

 ### Review results

-In the portal you will now find the new storage account.
+In the portal you will now find the new storage account along with all the other resources we have deployed.

 ![m5l2sa](../../../../images/m5l2sa.png)